 - To complete a formal presentation of the final report of their project using a format typical of a scientific meeting presentation.

-- To write a formal paper of publishable quality summarizing the data analyses and findings from their capstone project, using the guidelines of a relevant journal.
+- To write a formal paper summarizing the data analyses and findings from their capstone project, using the guidelines of a relevant journal.

 Faculty Concentration Directors